owengage/minecloud/README.md

 # Log

+## 2020-03-26

+I need to make the set-up do a lot more.
+It needs to trigger a download of the world, as well as all the other pieces that are involved such as the server properties.

 ## 2020-03-25

 Sorted out some of the IAM stuff for AWS.
 I can now make an EC2 instance that